jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note

 I used lots of images and videos in the book.
-I want to emphasize I didn't make most of the media.
+I didn't make most of the media.
 I only edited and borrowed from the hard-working creators filling the internet up with useful articles, shows, and lessons.

-Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).
+Also, I use pop culture references such as those of Star Wars, Harry Potter, The Office, and computer games (e.g., Civilization).
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.

-You'll have to press play or enable sound on the videos.
-But since they're worth a thousand words, it's time well spent.
+Note, you'll have to press play or enable sound on the videos.

 I'm still getting reader feedback.
 If you like to contribute your thoughts on anything, you can [email](mailto:techvolution@outlook.com).
 Or, fitting to internet culture, you can write on this webpage by clicking "edit" at the top.
 You'll need an account but you can delete it, and all your data, whenever you want.

-I tried making this book as brief as possible.
-It's about 140 typical book pages.
-I am writing a shorter version of about 2,000 words.

 Lastly, keep in mind Chrome, Safari, Firefox each other "reader" modes.
 For Firefox press _F9_, and Safari _Command-Shift-R_ to turn the reader on/off.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
-Reader mode lets you customize the screen as you like it.
+Reader modes lets you customize the screen as you like it.
 Some disable videos, so I put a link to them in the caption for you to tap and watch.

 ---